Grades and reports

 Students who have questions regarding their semester grade in a course should confer directly with the instructor.
 Students who also believe the grade awarded is demonstrably improper by reason of capricious or arbitrary grading should confer directly with the instructor of the course or, if the instructor is unavailable, with the head of the department.
 Students who are unable through such discussion to arrive at a mutually agreeable solution may file a written appeal with the Capricious Grading Committee of the department offering the course.
 Prompt attention to these concerns is important.
 The appeal must be filed within six working weeks after the start of the next semester.
 Students may obtain the name of the committee chairperson from the departmental office.

-Although the College of Liberal Arts and Sciences makes every effort to verify the accuracy of the student-generated DARS report, it is an advisory tool only.
+Although the College of Liberal Arts & Sciences makes every effort to verify the accuracy of the student-generated degree audit report, it is an advisory tool only.
 It is not the official audit of whether you have or have not met graduation requirements.
 If there are any inconsistencies in the audit or if you have questions regarding your academic progress, contact an admissions/records officer immediately.
 Ultimately, the responsibility for the preparation of a sound program, both academically and procedurally, lies with you.
 That is why you are expected to consult with your academic advisor and admissions/records officer on a regular basis.